Switzerland Trips Logo

 Sphinx Observatory Terrace

-The outdoor observation deck at 3,571 m is the highest accessible point.
-On a clear day the panorama is staggering — the Aletsch Glacier flowing south below, and the peaks of the Eiger, Mönch, and Jungfrau surrounding you.
-Wind can be intense even in summer; bring a windproof layer.
+The outdoor observation deck at 3,571 m is the highest accessible point of the complex, reached by a lift from the station.
+On a clear day the panorama is extraordinary — the Aletsch Glacier flowing south into the distance, the peaks of the Eiger (3,967 m), Mönch (4,107 m), and Jungfrau (4,158 m) surrounding you, and on the best days, the horizon stretching to Mont Blanc and the Black Forest.
+Wind can be intense even in summer — bring a windproof jacket even if the valley below is warm.

-The Aletsch Glacier — 23 km long and up to 900 m deep — is visible from the outdoor terrace and from several windows inside the complex.
-It is a UNESCO World Heritage site.
-The glacier has been receding visibly over recent decades; what you see today is already significantly smaller than photographs from 50 years ago.
+The Aletsch Glacier — 23 km long and up to 900 m deep — is the largest glacier in the Alps and a UNESCO World Heritage Site.
+It is visible from the outdoor terrace as a vast slow-moving river of blue-white ice descending south toward the Rhône valley.
+The glacier has been receding visibly over recent decades; scientists at the Sphinx research station have been monitoring it since 1931.
+What you see today is significantly smaller than a century ago, making a visit both spectacular and sobering.

 Ice Palace (Eispalast)